ponylang/rfcs/text/0000-subtype-checking.md

 `A` can also be a tuple of generic types to allow checking multiple types at the same time, e.g. `(A1, A2) <: (B1, B2)`.
 In that case, `A1` becomes constrained to `B1` and `A2` becomes constrained to `B2`.

-If it can be proven that `A <: B` is always true (`A` is already constrained to `B`) or always false (`B` isn't a subtype of the existing constraint of `A`), a compilation is issued.
+If it can be proven that `A <: B` is always true (`A` is already constrained to `B`) or always false (`B` isn't a subtype of the existing constraint of `A`), a compilation error is issued.
 Since type checking occurs before reification, constraints are static and the programmer can always fix the problem.

 ## The `iftype` conditional